Information about the support available for people affected by the Grenfell Tower fire on 14 June 2017.

 The Care for Grenfell team has been set up to talk to any residents that have been affected by the Grenfell Tower fire who feel that their concerns or requests have not been fully answered.
 If people do have any questions or concerns that they feel haven’t been met, please call 020 7745 6414 or email firstname.lastname@example.org.
 The line is open from Monday to Friday, 9am to 5pm.

 The NHS encourages Londoners to use NHS services wisely and seek advice from NHS 111 in the first instance.

 In response to the needs of patients, NHS partners in West London have set up a multidisciplinary health outreach team to support patients, families and neighbours affected by the tragedy.

-The team is currently located at The Curve, No 10 Bard Road, Nottingdale, West London, W10 6TP and is able to provide emotional support and physical checks.
+The team is currently located at the Community Assistance Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP and is able to provide emotional support and physical checks.
 The health team is also able to signpost to GP services and more specialist mental health services.

 The health outreach team is able to visit you at your place of residence or at another location of your choosing, such as a local community centre.

 Non-urgent referrals can be made to the outreach team by calling 07712 231 133.
-This is a direct line to the team at The Curve, No 10 Bard Road, Nottingdale, West London, W10 6TP, who will organise a non-urgent visit.
+This is a direct line to the team at the Community Assistance Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP, who will organise a non-urgent visit.

 The team can visit the patient on the day of the referral or the following day.
 Alternatively, referrals can be emailed to email@example.com.